MrFarhanKhan007/FNotes/README.md

 # FNotes App 📝

 Welcome to the FNotes App!
-This app is built with MVVM architecture and utilizes Room Database for storage and CRUD operations.
-Dagger Hilt is used for dependency injection, providing a seamless development experience.
+This app is built in Jetpack Compose with MVVM architecture and utilizes Room Database for storage and CRUD operations.
+Dagger-Hilt is used for dependency injection, providing a seamless development experience.

 ## Features 🌟